JamesEArnold/WBFS/docs/ROADMAP.md

     - Implemented proper section title with uppercase, bold styling
     - Added "Learn More" buttons linking to the about page
     - Used consistent yellow/black color scheme for buttons and accents

+- [x] Implement Events Preview section
+  - Location: New component `/components/sections/EventsPreviewSection.tsx`
+  - Implementation: Created component for homepage events preview that uses actual event data
+  - Key features:
+    - Date display with yellow background featuring month, day, and year
+    - "SAVE THE DATE" flag for upcoming events
+    - Event details with location and time
+    - Call-to-action button for event details
+    - Responsive design that works on mobile and desktop
+  - Reference: Sheriff Central Home.tsx events section
+  - Implementation Notes:
+    - Utilized existing event data structure from event components
+    - Implemented dynamic filtering to show only non-expired events
+    - Added date parsing to properly format event dates in the left yellow column
+    - Incorporated Calendar icon from Lucide for consistent styling
+    - Added fallback display for when no events are available
+    - Used consistent yellow/black color scheme for buttons and "SAVE THE DATE" tag
+    - Added proper shadow and spacing for improved visual hierarchy

+### Phase 2.4: About Page Components

 ### Phase 3.2: CSS Global Styles (Partial)
 - [x] Update global CSS with Sheriff Central styles